 Norma advises that shrinkwrap should be reserved for:

-- Movers to tighten their grip on smooth items like furniture and appliances.
+- Movers to tighten their grip on smooth items like furniture and appliances

-And, flimsy boxes shouldn’t be used for the big stuff!
+And, flimsy boxes shouldn’t be used for the big (or expensive) stuff!
 Most of the time, the items will end up falling out of the bottom when the box is lifted or getting crushed from above by something heavy.

 Your moving job will also take longer if movers have to wrap weak boxes or boxes without proper lids.

-Using Bags For Packing Instead of Boxes
+6. Using Bags to Pack Instead of Boxes

 Putting pillows in bags is an exception, but anything that can go in a bag should go in a box.

 Think your cool compartment bag is an easy fix to transport your wine bottles?
 Let’s just say, you don’t want to bump over a pothole and find out what happens to that Pinot.